lexwraith/yolo-bear/README.md

 Eli -
 * Write a full implementation plan of an idea of how we're going to go pointerless

+###12/6/14###
+Yuchen -
+* Add semantic checking and ast-sast converting for 'While', 'For', 'VDecl' UNTESTED - semantic checking and ast-sast converting for 'While', 'For'
+* Add semantic checking: if there is id confict when initialing new vairable in both 'VDecl' and 'NAssign'

 ###12/5/14###
 Yuchen -